Past, Current, and Future Exhibitions

 Self Portrait, 2022

-“Self-Protrait is on exhibit at the Art Gallery of St. Albert, in St. Alberta, Canada from August 18th through October 1st, 2022
+Exhibition Dates: Art Gallery of St. Albert, in St. Alberta, Canada from August 18th through October 1st, 2022

 Everything Folds and Unfolds Regional Juried Exhibition